 - 15 Medjool dates pits out

 - 1.5 cups blanched almonds skinless, regular will do as well

 - 1/2 cup desiccated coconut unsweetened

 - 1 teaspoon lemon zest

 - Juice of 1 lemon

-To finish: 3 tablespoons desiccated coconut for coating
+- 3 tablespoons desiccated coconut for coating

 - Add all ingredients to a food processor fitted with an S-blade.
 Process and mix for 1-2 minutes, stopping and scraping the sides a few times, until everything has turned into ground up, sticky mixture (see picture).

 - Transfer the mixture to a bowl.
 Add a few tablespoons of extra desiccated coconut into a bowl.
 Wet your hands slightly and scoop about a tablespoon of the mixture into your palms.
 Roll into a ball and dip into the coconut, pressing on each side to coat all sides evenly.
 Place on a tray or plate and continue with the rest of the mixture.
 You should get about 15 small balls.